 A Recce of the 2024 Chelmsford Marathon Course

 The Chelmsford Marathon is on 13 Oct 2024, and I took the opportunity on Bank Holiday Monday 26 Aug 2024 to cycle the route and check out the road surfaces and the elevation.
-The Chelmsford Marathon also wins the prize for the most amusing street name.
+The Chelmsford Marathon definitely wins the prize for the most amusing street name.

 When I ran the Milton Keynes Marathon in 2013 I was shocked by the state of the cycle paths (known locally as the Redways).
 I’ve been there many times, I’ve cycled some of the Redways, but I was still shocked by the poorly maintained ones on the edge of town.
 Redways that I had never seen until I was actually running the Marathon.